-- Semester I 2014 - MATH3962 - I taught the second half of this third year advanced course on Galois Theory.
+- 2014 - MATH3962 - I taught the second half of this third year advanced course on Galois Theory.

-- Fall 2013 - Math 223 - a first semester course linear algebra - University of Toronto
+- 2013 - Math 223 - a first semester course linear algebra - University of Toronto

 I. Truncated shifted Yangians and slices in the affine Grassmannian

 We study slices to Schubert varieties in the affine Grassmannian.
-These slices are Poisson varieties, and we define (conjectural) quantisations of them using quotients of shifted Yangians.
-Currently we are studying the highest weight theory of these algebras using monomial crystals.
+These slices are Poisson varieties, and we define quantisations of them using quotients of shifted Yangians.
+Currently we are studying their representation theory in connection with symplectic duality and the generalised Geometric Satake Correspondence.